-- Offer one class during the summer with EDvance for career exploration of our program. - Offer high school student internships to at least five students to prepare them for college and industry readiness. - The cohorts that we run in the program allows graduation rates to look better biannually.
-We will look at pathways that are available to help students attain dual credit courses.
+- Offer one class during the summer with EDvance for career exploration of our program. - Offer high school student internships to at least five students to prepare them for college and industry readiness. - The cohorts that we run in the program allow workforce base with advisory board meetings. - The advisory council in 2021 recommended that CAD be included into the MWIM program, and Computer Numerical Control (CNC).